 So you've decided you're interested in the field of project management, but you don't know where to start.
-There are a number of entry- and mid-level positions you may pursue, many of which don't include "project manager" specifically in the job title.
-How can you tell what jobs are a good fit for your interests, skills, and career goals?
-Here we take a look at the responsibilities and skill sets that differentiate two common positions in the field: project manager vs. project coordinator.
+There are a number of entry- and mid-level positions to consider, many of which don't specifically include "project manager" in the job title.
+How can you tell which jobs are a good fit for your interests, skills, and career goals?
+Consider the responsibilities and skill sets that differentiate two common positions in the field: project manager vs. project coordinator.

 Project Management Job Description

-Project managers plan, initiate, and oversee execution of a project, often working with multiple internal teams, contractors, and clients.
-Project managers are often involved in early discussions with the client and upper management to ensure they have a clear understanding of the client's desired goals and outcomes.
-They then determine what resources, processes, and other materials will be necessary to complete the project in the desired timeline, drawing up plans for every phase of execution.
-This often involves delegating tasks or significant portions of the project to coordinators or teams of employees in order to be able to maintain a broad overall view of the entire project throughout.
+Project managers plan, initiate, and oversee execution of all elements of a project, and often work with multiple internal teams, contractors, and clients.
+Project managers may be involved in early discussions with a client and upper management to make sure they have a clear understanding of the client's desired goals and outcomes.
+They then determine what resources, processes, and other materials will be necessary to complete the project in the desired timeline, and draw up plans for each phase of execution.
+This may involve delegating tasks or significant portions of the project to coordinators or teams of employees to help maintain a broad overall view of the entire project throughout.1

-The project manager is the one ultimately responsible for the final quality of a project, ensuring that it's delivered on time and to the client's satisfaction.
-For this reason, project management is more of a leadership role, one that frequently involves trusting others with completion of specific parts or stages of a plan or process.
+The project manager is the one ultimately responsible for the final quality of a project, thus ensuring it's delivered on time and to the client's satisfaction.
+For this reason, project management is more of a leadership role and involves trusting others with completion of specific parts or stages of a plan or process.

 Project Management Responsibilities

-A project manager is primarily responsible for the planning that occurs before a project is started.
-This includes identifying and breaking down the main parts of a process in order to organize the project into stages with realistic timelines, as well as accurately estimating the work hours and other resources each major project stage will require.
-Since the final project plan must account for the company's time and financial requirements in addition to the client's quality expectations, project managers must be capable of performing the complex calculations necessary for risk assessments, resource allocation, and budgeting.
+A project manager’s work begins with the planning that occurs before a project starts.
+This includes identifying and breaking down the main parts of a process to organize the project into stages with realistic timelines, and accurately estimating the work hours and other resources each major project stage needs.
+Since the final project plan must account for the company's time and financial requirements in addition to the client's quality expectations, project managers must perform the complex calculations necessary for risk assessments, resource allocation, and budgeting.1

-Once a project is underway, project managers must be able to maintain a clear and accurate picture of all simultaneous and overlapping parts of the process.
-This may involve regularly checking in with multiple teams and departments as well as reviewing work following the completion of each stage.
+Once a project is underway, project managers maintain a clear and accurate picture of all simultaneous and overlapping parts of the process.
+This may involve regularly checking in with multiple teams and departments as well as reviewing work after the completion of each stage.1

-Because they must be able to oversee many parts of complex processes at once, some skills essential project management skills include:1,2
+Project managers oversee several parts of complex processes at once.
+Essential project management skills include:1,2,3

 - Long-Term Planning